sweng-epfl/public/lectures/Mobile/exercises/lecture/setup.md

 - **build.gradle** `(Project: ...)`: this is the top-level gradle file.
 - **build.gradle** `(Module: ...)`: this is the app-level gradle file, i.e. **app/build.gradle**.

+> [!NOTE]
-> :information_source: Android Studio is quite helpful.
+> Android Studio is quite helpful.
 Did you know that many errors can be resolved by pressing Alt+Enter?
 That Shift+F6 renames a variable?
 We recommend starting to get familiar with Android Studio now, because you will use it throughout the next semester.

 Android Studio may show a banner at the top of the editor suggesting a gradle sync; you should accept it.
 You can also manually sync using the "Sync project with Gradle files" at the top right,